 Anchor customers with largescale commitments typically move in over a period of 12 to 24 months, whereas financial institutions and large enterprise customers typically move in over a period of three to six months.
-The longer move-in period for anchor customers is due to the larger scale of their deployments and operational models, under which they increase utilization of committed data center capacity in multiple phases and in line with the increasing load on their IT systems.
+The longer move-in period for anchor customers is due to the larger scale of their deployments and operational models, under which they increase utilization of committed data center capacity in multiple phases and in line with the increasing load on their TT systems.
 During such move-in periods, customers have the right to use part or all of the services for which they have committed.
 They are billed for the amount of services they actually use, subject to a minimum billable amount as stated in the sales agreements.
 Such minimum billable amount typically steps up over time.
-In practice, during the move-in period, most customers' actual usage and billing is higher than the minimum.
-Customers are not allowed to terminate their sales agreements before the end of the move-in period.
+Customers are usually not allowed to terminate their sales agreements before the end of the move-in period.
 See "Our Business-Our Customers-Sales Agreements."
 The portion of area committed by customers which is revenue generating is referred to as area utilized.
 As a result of the flexibility granted to customers to use part or all of the services during the move-in period, some of our data centers have lower utilization rates.